 When do I get my State Pension?

 The earliest you can get your State Pension is when you reach State Pension age, which is based on your date of birth.
 You can check your State Pension age here.
 Bear in mind that the State Pension age is under review and is gradually being pushed back so that it’s in line with rising life expectancy.
-It’s due to increase to 67 by 2029 and then again to 68 between 2037 and 2039.
+It’s due to increase from 66 to 67 by 2028 and then to 68 by 2046, but there’s speculation that the increase to 68 could be brought forward to as early as 2035 or even 2034.
 Find out more in our article How the State Pension works.